HAC: Hearing Aid Compatibility (FCC 20.19, C63.19)

 M3, M4, T3, T4 ratings: threshold table

-Section titled “M3, M4, T3, T4 ratings: threshold table”The heart of HAC compliance lies in four ratings whose thresholds are published in ANSI C63.19 and repeated in 47 CFR 20.19.
+Section titled “M3, M4, T3, T4 ratings: threshold table”The historical heart of HAC compliance lies in four ratings whose thresholds are published in the 2007 and 2011 editions of ANSI C63.19 and referenced in 47 CFR 20.19 for the transition period.
+Under the 2019 edition and the 100 percent regime, conformity is expressed as meeting the acoustic coupling requirement plus either the telecoil or the Bluetooth coupling requirement.

 | Rating | Path | Quantity evaluated | ANSI C63.19 threshold | Practical reading |